tv2-oss/bifrost-gateway-controller/doc/getting-started.md

 ### Cluster Operator/SRE

-The cluster operator persona creates namespaces (and RBAC etc, but that out out-of-scope for this guide):
+The cluster operator persona creates namespaces (and RBAC etc, but that is out out-of-scope for this guide):

 ```
 kubectl apply -f test-data/getting-started/foo-namespaces.yaml